DinkyTesla/FineDustParticlesSensorData/README.txt

-Documentation about the sensor API can be found here: https://github.com/opendata-stuttgart/meta/wiki/APIs and the particular sensor URI is: https://data.sensor.community/airrohr/v1/sensor/10001/ For the REST call I chose to use RestSharp: https://github.com/restsharp/RestSharp
+Documentation about the sensor API can be found here: https://github.com/opendata-stuttgart/meta/wiki/APIs and the particular sensor URI is: https://data.sensor.community/airrohr/v1/sensor/10001/ For the REST call I chose to use RestSharp: https://github.com/restsharp/RestSharp Some of my homeworks from SoftUni.
+And of course Google :)

 #NB
 1. I have found that sometimes the sensor skips several measurements and the data could be insufficient or not be retvieved at all.
-The issue is sporadic the implemented fix was not tested and is subject of future refactoring.
+The issue is sporadic the implemented fix was not fully tested and is subject of future refactoring.
+2. The timestamp from the sensor reading differs from the current time.
+Could be the sensor internal Time.
-2. I know about Test Driven Development but I am lacking the experience and as time has progressed Unit Testing is to be implemented.
+3. I know about Test Driven Development but I am lacking the experience and time.
+4. Unit Tests are to be implemented.